swallowcamel/nancywiki/Self-Hosting-Nancy.md

     netsh http add urlacl url=http://+:1234/ user=DOMAIN\username

 Replace `DOMAIN\username` with your domain and username or your computer name and username if you are not joined to a domain.
 See <http://msdn.microsoft.com/en-us/library/ms733768.aspx> for more information.

+Also this should be obvious but the port may need to be opened on the machine or corporate firewall to allow access to the service.